marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 It seems that the training data is quite noisy and multiple similar characters are used in place of the one correct character.
-Barry Haddow from Edinburgh who created the original normalization Python scripts noticed that removing diacritics on the Romanian side leads to a significant improvment in translation quality.
+Barry Haddow from Edinburgh who created the original normalization Python scripts noticed that removing diacritics on the Romanian side leads to a significant improvement in translation quality.
 And indeed we saw gains of up to 2 BLEU points due to normalization versus unnormalized text.
 The original scripts are located in the old Romanian-English example folder in `marian/examples/training-basics/scripts`.
 We do not need to use them here.